kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.8.0/guides/table-readonly-table-customization.md

 - [RadioButton](../components/desktop/radio-button.md)

 ## Table and ReadOnlyTable usage difference
-Basically, the Table and ReadOnlyTable component have the same structure.
+Basically, the Table and ReadOnlyTable components have the same structure.

 The ReadOnlyTable component allows the user to display a read-only mode table.
-This means that it only displays plain text that the user cannot manipulate.</br>
+This means that it only displays plain text that the user cannot manipulate.<br>

-In contrast, the Table allows the user to manipulate the components displayed in the table cell such as changing data, adding and deleting records.
+In contrast, the Table component allows the user to manipulate the components displayed in the table cell such as changing data and adding and deleting records.

-The biggest difference between Table and ReadOnlyTable components is the columns property of the table have a render property (`columns.render`) to specify which elements to display in the cell that the user can interact with.
-In addition, columns also have `actionButton` property (`table.actionButton`) to show/hide the add/remove row button.
+The biggest difference between Table and ReadOnlyTable components is the `columns` property of the Table has a `render` property (`columns.render`) to specify which elements to display in the cell that the user can interact with.
+In addition, also has an `actionButton` property (`table.actionButton`) to show/hide the add/remove row button.

 ## Understanding `change` event
 It will be easier for you to customize the table when you understand the `change` event flow in the Table.